LucyPill/MechaCar_Statistica_Analysis/README.md

 * Cars in the same vehicle category do not have the same fuel efficency

 ### Statistical Test:
-* one-way-ANOVA for both the MechaCar and for the competition.
-In this case, a one-way-ANOVA is a good statistical test because we areusing a single factor and that is the fuel efficiency and we are investigating its variation between MechaCar prototype and that of the competition
+* In this case, a one-way-ANOVA is a good statistical test because we are using a single factor and that is the fuel efficiency, and we are investigating its variation between MechaCar prototype and that of the competition

-What data is needed to run the statistical test?
+### Data Needed for Analysis:
+* The data needed for this analysis is fuel efficiency data from a large sample pupulation.
+Having a large sample population when doing analysis is very important beacuse it is difficult to stablish is there is a significant difference in a small sample population.